sybilhoangRG/support.balsamiq.com/content/tutorials/landingpages.md

 [Sketch](https://www.sketchapp.com/), the excellent illustration application for the Mac, is my tool of choice for visual design.
 With Sketch I began some **grayscale exploration of the screen**, creating and moving boxes around and adding the headings.

 I defined the zones of the screen and annotated some initial ideas, like having a simple hero with full viewport video, where to place the calls to action, what features to describe and how to message the value proposition.
-I started designing the typographic elements, adding all of the inner content inside the boxes, explored a few concepts for the layout, and noted interactive behaviors.
+I started designing the typographic elements, adding all of the inner content inside the boxes, explored a few concepts for the layout and noted interactive behaviors.

 ### Design Review